-The £3.5m contract, one of the first of 27 packages to be let, contracts GRAHAM to build the new Carpenters Land Bridge which will connect East Bank on Queen Elizabeth Olympic Park to the International Quarter London.
+The £3.5m contract, one of the first of 27 packages to be let, contracts us to build the new Carpenters Land Bridge which will connect East Bank on Queen Elizabeth Olympic Park to the International Quarter London.

 Significantly, it will provide an access route between Stratford and East Bank.

 The Mayor’s Office granted planning permission last week for the 4.25 hectare site which will see new buildings for Sadler’s Wells dance theatre, the Victoria and Albert Museum (V&A) including a partnership with the Smithsonian Institution, the BBC and a new campus for University of the Arts London: London College of Fashion.

 Spread across three sites on Queen Elizabeth Olympic Park, East Bank will be at the heart of a growing cluster of commerce, technology, manufacture, retail, education, culture and the creative industries, delivering 2,500 jobs, attracting 1.5m additional visitors a year and generating £1.5bn for the local economy.

 We will design and install a 66m long steel bridge, formed of a portal frame and bearings, a concrete cill beam and bearings within an existing retaining wall structure.

 It will cross Network Rail and Docklands Light Railways lines.